 What makes this recipe really fantastic is that there are only 4 ingredients (plus a tiny bit of salt) and no special equipment is needed to make them.
 Just a baking tray, some parchment paper or a Silpat, and an ice-cream or cookie scoop if you have one as it makes it easier to shape them.

-How do you make Vegan Coconut Macaroons?
+How Do You Make Vegan Coconut Macaroons?

 Here's how to make vegan macaroons step by step:

-- Optional but recommended.
-Dip or drizzle in melted chocolate.
+- Drizzle or dip in chocolate.

 As lovely as they are plain, they are like OMG over the top if you dip the bottoms in some melted chocolate or drizzle it over the top of them.